Tax and Financial Problems

 The Colorado Department of Labor and Employment (CDLE) and Pinnacol Assurance annually audit a percentage of Colorado businesses who use independent contractors to determine whether the workers paid on a 1099 actually are employees for whom payroll taxes should be collected and paid and for whom workers compensation insurance should be acquired.
 Fairly or unfairly, in both types of audits the burden of proof is on the business, which must establish that its independent contractors are not employees to the satisfaction of the auditors.
 The standards employed by CDLE auditors have changed over the years and currently are quite demanding.

-Joanne Underhill & Associates, P.C. has represented businesses who have been audited by the Colorado Department of Labor and Employment and by Pinnacol Assurance.
+Joanne Underhill & Associates, P.C. of Greenwood and Denver, CO has represented businesses who have been audited by the Colorado Department of Labor and Employment and by Pinnacol Assurance.
 The firm can evaluate a company’s contracting policies and procedures and advise on changes that can be made to minimize the likelihood that a CDLE audit will result in a retroactive tax bill.

 - IRS audits